NicolasLagaillardie/mpst_rust_github/artifact.md

 1. **Functionality**:  MultiCrusty tool can be used for safe communication programming in Rust.
 In particular, you should be able to verify three claims from the paper:

-   * Use the MultiCrusty to write and verify affine protocols using MPST and Scribble as explained in Section 2 in the paper, i.e bottom-up approach.
+   * Use the MultiCrusty to write and verify affine protocols using MPST and Scribble as explained in Section 2 in the paper, i.e, bottom-up approach.
    __Check the claim  by__: following [Part II: Step 1.1](#Step1.1)

-   * Use the MultiCrusty to write and verify affine protocols using MPST and kmc, i.e top-down approach, as explained in Section 2 in the paper.
+   * Use the MultiCrusty to write and verify affine protocols using MPST and kmc, i.e, top-down approach, as explained in Section 2 in the paper.
    __Check the claim  by__: following [Part II: Step 1.2](#Step1.2)

    * Observe detected errors due to incompatible types, as explained in Section 2 (line 221-225) in the paper.